scipy-conference/scipy_proceedings/papers/klaus_greff/paper.rst

 Future Work
 ===========
 Sacred is a framework that mainly integrates different solutions to data-science research problems.
 Because of that, there are many useful ways in which it could be extended.
-Apart from the above mentioned interface to OpenML the following points are high up our list:
+Apart from the above mentioned interface to OpenML, the following points are high up our list:

-Hyperparameter optimization has become a common and very important part of machine learning research, and with the powerful configuration system of Sacred in place this an obvious next step.
+Hyperparameter optimization has become a common and very important part of machine learning research, and with the powerful configuration system of Sacred in place, this an obvious next step.
-So with the next release (0.7) of Sacred we plan to ease integration of tools like ``spearmint`` :cite:`snoek2012` and ``hyperopt`` :cite:`bergstra2013` into the workflow.
+So with the next release (0.7) of Sacred, we plan to ease integration of tools like ``spearmint`` :cite:`snoek2012` and ``hyperopt`` :cite:`bergstra2013` into the workflow.
 In the same vein it is necessary to include tools for analysing the importance of hyperparameters like the FANOVA framework of :cite:`hutter2014`.

-The next important step will be to also provide a graphical interface to help inspecting and edit past and current runs.
+The next important step will also be to provide a graphical interface to help inspecting and editing past and current runs.
 Ideally this will take the form of a web-interface that connects directly to the database.

 Another popular request is to have a bookkeeping backend that supports local storage.
 That could be in the form of flat files in a directory or a SQLite database.
 These backends are particularly easy to add so we also hope for contributions from the users for more specialized usecases.